Gary W. Cole, MD, FAAD

 - Problems with these drugs can include allergic reactions (especially sulfa), gastrointestinal upset, and increased sun sensitivity.
 Doxycycline, in particular, is generally safe but can sometime cause esophagitis (irritation of the esophagus, producing discomfort when swallowing) and an increased tendency to sunburn.

-- Despite the concern that the long term use of oral antibiotics for acne might "weaken the immune system" or induce bacterial resistance, these concerns seem to be unwarranted.
+- Despite the concern that the long-term use of tetracycline antibiotics for acne might "weaken the immune system" or induce bacterial resistance, these concerns seem to be unwarranted.

 - Spironolactone (Aldactone): This drug blocks androgen (hormone) receptors.
 It can cause breast tenderness, menstrual irregularities, and increased potassium levels in the bloodstream.
 It can help some women with resistant acne, however, and is generally well-tolerated in the young women who need it.